Omarli0464/weatherMap/README.md

 An android Sdk which provide GoolgeMap intergration with openWeather api.
 ## How to import
- First import the weatherSdk.AAR file to your project  File->New->New Module->import .Jar/.AAR Package
- then you need to edit the build.gradle file, add this two line<br/>
+ First download and import the weatherSdk.AAR file to your project  File->New->New Module->import .Jar/.AAR Package then you need to edit the build.gradle file, add this two line<br/>
   ```compile project(':weatherSdk')```<br/>
   ```compile 'com.google.android.gms:play-services:8.4.0'```<br/>